the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 This will let you watch the progress of your build.
 It's useful when your build fails or something you think _should_ be installed is missing.

+**N.B.:** Sometimes Binder's build logs prints things in red font, such as warnings that `pip` is not up-to-date (`pip` is often out of date because it's regularly updated!) or installation messages, especially if you're using R.
+These red messages don't necessarily mean there's a problem with your build and it will fail - it's just an unfortunate font colour choice!

 ### What's happening in the background? - Part 2

 This time, BinderHub will read `requirements.txt` and install version `1.14.5` of the `numpy` package.